 Compliance with the limits is ensured through defined governance processes.
-The Financial Risk Management and the Investment functions monitor the exposure against the limits on a daily basis, and report on a monthly basis, with any issuer exposure breaches reported to the CIL CFO for remediation or, in exceptional circumstances, a waiver.
+The Financial Risk Management and the Investment functions monitor the exposure against the limits on a daily basis, and report on a monthly basis, with any issuer exposure breaches reported to the CIL CFO for remediation or a waiver if the risk is accepted.